OpenAI Codex CLI Works with ChatGPT Plan and VS Code Extension

 What's even better is that you can modify the configuration file to use GLM or Minimax models as well.
 It is fully customizable, but the experience with external APIs can drop significantly, where it doesn't understand certain tags or calls the wrong tools.

-What sticks out is the sheer number of CLI options that promise a fully automated developer experience.
-The openai/codex CLI, for instance, now works with a ChatGPT plan, unlocking VS Code extensions and terminal‑based agentic workflows that the author finds “much more valuable.”
-Yet the author’s love‑hate relationship with agentic coding hints at lingering doubts.
-Which of the five tools truly delivers on speed, reliability, and integration for MLOps or “vibe” projects?
+What jumps out is just how many CLI options are being marketed as a fully automated developer experience.
+The openai/codex CLI, for example, now hooks into a ChatGPT plan, which seems to open VS Code extensions and terminal-based agentic workflows that the author calls “much more valuable.”
+Still, the writer’s love-hate vibe with agentic coding suggests lingering doubts.
+Among the five tools listed, it’s hard to say which one actually nails speed, reliability and integration for MLOps or the so-called “vibe” projects.

-The article offers benchmarks, but it stops short of confirming long‑term stability or ease of maintenance.
-Unclear whether the cloud‑based workflows will mesh smoothly with existing pipelines, or if the promised automation will outweigh the learning curve.
-For readers weighing options, the takeaway is cautious optimism: the tools are available, they can be combined with a ChatGPT plan, but practical outcomes remain to be validated through real‑world use.
+The piece does throw in a few benchmarks, but it stops short of proving long-term stability or how easy maintenance will be.
+It’s unclear whether the cloud-based workflows will mesh cleanly with existing pipelines, or if the promised automation will outweigh the learning curve.
+For anyone trying to pick a side, the safe bet is cautious optimism: the tools exist, they can be paired with a ChatGPT plan, yet real-world results still need to be tested.

 Further Reading